25 top tools (and tricks) for boosting online ticket sales for events

 18. Attendee tracking and insights

 We talked about the importance of actionable reports earlier, and the same can be said for having immediate access to attendee data when managing online ticket sales for events.
-An attendee CRM tool with searchable fields and customizable downloads can make it easy to manage details for registered attendees and view trends in what people are purchasing and who is signing up.
+An event attendee CRM tool with searchable fields and customizable downloads can make it easy to manage details for registered attendees and view trends in what people are purchasing and who is signing up.

 18. Branded marketing